SystemEra/Unity/README.txt

 This readme.

 1.3 strange
-The Strange IOC Framework, hosted at https://github.com/strangeioc/strangeioc
+The Strange IOC Framework, hosted at https://github.com/strangeioc/strangeioc, and copied here with the original license.

+1.5 Strange Extensions
+Extensions that rely on the strange framework, and which in some cases is derivative of code included in the Strange framework.

-1.4 Full Inspector Extensions
+1.6 Full Inspector Extensions
 Extensions that rely on the Full Inspector Unity package written by Jacob Dufault, hosted at http://jacobdufault.github.io/fullinspector/.
-The Full Inspector code itself requires a separate license obtainable at https://www.assetstore.unity3d.com/en/#!/content/14913.
-The extensions hosted in this directory is licensed with the contained Apache license.
+The Full Inspector code itself requires a separate license obtainable at https://www.assetstore.unity3d.com/en/#!/content/14913, and the code for Full Inspector is not hosted here.
+The extensions hosted in the directory containing this notice are licensed with the contained Apache license.

-1.5 Pipeline
+1.6 Pipeline
 The meat of the System Era Unity code.